dr-rodriguez/Project_GettingCleaningData/CodeBook.md

 Units: radians/sec

 ### tBodyGyroJerkMag_Mean
-Average of the mean measurement of the jerk of the signal from the body gyroscope.
+Average of the mean measurement of the magnitude of the jerk of the signal from the body gyroscope.

 Units: radians/sec

 ### tBodyGyroJerkMag_Std
-Average of the standard deviation measurement of the jerk of the signal from the body gyroscope.
+Average of the standard deviation measurement of the magnitude of the jerk of the signal from the body gyroscope.

 Units: radians/sec